scipy-conference/scipy_proceedings/papers/matthew_rocklin/matthew_rocklin.rst

 1. Use ``concatenate`` and ``stack`` to manage large piles of HDF5 files (a common case)
-2. Using reductions and slicing to manipulate stacks of arrays
+2. Use reductions and slicing to manipulate stacks of arrays
-3. Interacting with other libraries in the ecosystem using the ``__array__`` protocol.
+3. Interact with other libraries in the ecosystem using the ``__array__`` protocol.

 We start with a typical setup, a large pile of NetCDF files.::